php-fig/fig-standards/proposed/phpdoc.md

     {
       protected
         /**
-         * @var string Should contain a description
+         * @var string Should contain a name
          */
         $name,
         /**